 There are many countries in the world where it is hot of course: there are many places where there are beautiful beaches: there are many places with nice markets: but you will find that Oman has the lot.

 OK, so there are certain aspects that take a bit of getting used to as a Westerner.
 Drinking is illegal unless in a licensed hotel or restaurant or at home with a licence issued by the Royal Oman Police.
 So too is gambling, because it in direct opposition to the rules and regulations set out in Islamic religious code.
-So despite online gambling being prolific in many parts of the world, it is still not an accepted or legal form of leisure activity in Oman, as with a great deal of other Middle Eastern countries.
+So despite free slots being prolific in many parts of the world, it is still not an accepted or legal form of leisure activity in Oman, as with a great deal of other Middle Eastern countries.

 If you have any queries or concerns about travelling abroad to Oman, or to anywhere in the world for that matter, don’t forget that you can always consult the foreign office to check on specific requirements for entry.